Common Market Organization for Sugar: The end of the EU sugar quotas system (2013)

 The original plan was to end the quota system in 2015.
 In 2013 the European Parliament and Member States decided on a CAP reform, and agreed to end the sugar quotas in September 2017.

-The current Common Market Organization for Sugar
+Current situation

 After the end of the quota system, member states were allowed to provide voluntary coupled support linked to production.
 For sugar production, this was done by 11 member states.

 The European Commission also allows and mandates collective bargaining by beet growers about all aspects of delivering beet, except for the price.
 This significantly strengthens their position towards the sugar manufacturers.

 The Commission constantly provides market information and transparency to the sector.
 The Sugar Market Observatory is part of this effort.

 The commission can grant private storage aid, in case market volatility would cause high losses for producers that cannot store their product.

 As a final instrument, the commission can intervene on grounds of several disturbance clauses in the CMO regulation.
 These pertain to both sharp increases and sharp decreases in prices.